 Most of the process is secret, and the company operates a closed plant.
 It’s also a sustainable business, Rhodes says.
-The paper is sourced from trees Aardvark grows to avoid deforestation and to provide the greenest substitute for plastic.
+The paper is sourced from sustainable forests grown for specific purposes, such as making straws, to avoid deforestation and to provide the greenest substitute for plastic.
 “If you’re trying to eliminate single-use plastics that get into waterways and get into the ocean, the plastic straw to paper straw movement is the gateway,” he says.
 “It’s a sustainable option that’s relatively easy and, at only a penny more than plastic per straw, economically viable.”
 Plastic straws cost about half a cent each, Rhodes adds.

 The company isn’t too worried about competition, despite the threat of China.
 That country’s paper straws are the ones that have given the drinking implement such a bad rap, he says.
 “Making a good paper straw isn’t easy,” Rhodes says.
 Also, building an operation to rival Aardvark’s can’t happen overnight.
 “It takes awhile to develop a sustainable and green business like this,” he says.
 “You have to get compostability and biodegradability testing and then certification” from the Food and Drug Administration.